 Not only is there a huge need for highly skilled health IT professionals, but also, over the course of their careers, they have ample opportunity to move up in position and salary.

 What sort of role should you aim for?
-Take a look at our list of the five highest-paying health IT jobs and start planning your future career.
+Take a look at our list of the five highest health information technology job salaries and start planning your future career.

-(Keep in mind as you read, all health IT salaries listed are based on national averages; actual salaries depend on your location.)
+(Keep in mind as you read, all health information technology salaries listed are based on national averages; actual salaries depend on your location.)

 1. Chief Information Officer: $123,000 – $208,417

 As part of the executive team, chief information officers (CIOs) are in charge of all patient information that passes through healthcare organizations.
 CIOs typically lead the internal IT department and determine—with other C-level professionals—what strategies and resources IT teams need to handle the growing amount of digital health data.